-You will then be asked to set some basic settings such as the intent of your writing, the level of knowledge of your audience, the style of your writing, the emotion you’re going for, and the domain.
+You will then be asked to set some basic settings, such as the intent of your writing, the level of knowledge of your audience, the style of your writing, the emotion you’re going for, and the domain.

 There are three main ways to use Grammarly to check your writing and writing style:

-Write directly on their editor
+Write directly to their editor

-Import your documents into Grammarly’s editor
+Import your documents into Grammarly’s editor.

-Use the extensions and plugins
+Use the extensions and plugins.

 Unfortunately, their Microsoft Office plugin is still not available for MS Office for Mac OS.
 This is an inconvenience for Macbook users, but they have said they are working on it, and it should arrive soon enough.

 I’m going to make this very simple for you.
 If you write in English and want your writing to be flawless, you should probably use Grammarly.

 This applies to natives and non-natives — people who learn English in College and those who have never studied grammar.
 However, anyone can and probably should use Grammarly.